RylanSchaeffer/rylanschaeffer.github.io/content/jokes.md

 ## Nerdy

-- (Warning: Causal Inference Joke) One day at the airport, a very tiny, very petite grandmother is passing through security.
-As she steps up to the scanner, it reveals that her winter coat is filled with explosives!
-A security guard asks her to step inside a private room and take off her coat.
-“Ma’am, you can’t fly like that!” the guard says.
-  “What are you thinking??”
-The grandmother replies, “I read online that the probability of one bomb on a flight is small, but that the probability of two bombs on a flight is even smaller!”

 - (This was a true story told to me by my Resident Advisor at Harvard.
 She = my RA) She was a 7th year PhD student and had been working on a paper for ~2.5 years.
 She and her supervisor finally submitted the paper on a Friday.
 Her supervisor says to her, "Congratulations on finally finishing that paper!